Frank Sturm considers himself an avid New England adventurer and has 15 years of experience in the lawn care industry.

 The iconic Trapp Family Lodge, a family-owned, European-style resort with a bunch of New England flare resides on 2,500 acres in Stowe Vermont.
 The lodge is a classic example of luxury meets simplicity.
 Guests will enjoy lofty rooms and grand villas, as well as pristine views of a countryside that fades into remote mountains.

 History: You may recognize the name vonn Trapp from the stage and big screen.
 The play and film, “The Sound of Music” is a fictionalized story based on Maria Von Trapp, her family, friends and acquaintances.
-Originally two German films portrayed the vonn Trapp family on the big screen.
+Originally two German films depicted the vonn Trapp family on the big screen.
 Then, some years later, their story took center stage on Broadway where it became a big hit.
-Due to its smashing success, the play was transformed into an American movie, which would later win Picture of the Year in 1965.
+Due to its smashing success, the play was transformed into an American movie with Julie Andrews, which would later win Picture of the Year in 1965.
 The Trapp Family Lodge plays "The Sound of Music" movie every Thursday night to both honor their family’s history and put guests in the spirit.

 Lodging: Check into one heir 96 rooms and enjoy sweeping views of apple orchards or Vermont’s delicate countryside.
 Or, do the same from the patio or balcony of one of their grand villas or cabins.
 They offer an array of different room types.
 The largest room, the vonn Trapp Suite includes a master bedroom and king bed, kitchenette with a sink, refrigerator, stove and appliances, a large balcony, whirlpool bath and classic wood burning fireplace.
 This room sleeps five.